userver-framework/userver/scripts/docs/en/userver/testing.md

 @snippet core/src/dynamic_config/config_test.cpp Sample StorageMock usage

 If you don't want to specify all configs used by the tested code, you can use default dynamic config.

-To use default dynamic config values in tests, add `DEFAULT_TAXI_CONFIG_FILENAME` preprocessor definition to your test CMake target, specifying the path of a YAML file with `taxi_config::DocsMap` contents.
+To use default dynamic config values in tests, add `DEFAULT_TAXI_CONFIG_FILENAME` preprocessor definition to your test CMake target, specifying the path of a YAML file with `dynamic_config::DocsMap` contents.

 Default dynamic config values can be accessed using `<dynamic_config/test_helpers.hpp>`:

 - `dynamic_config::GetDefaultSnapshot()`
 - `dynamic_config::GetDefaultSource()`